Fork 2 Farm Relief + Restocking Grants – FAQ

 Any restaurant or ag-related retailer with a brick-and-mortar location within the Central City can submit an application.
 Eligible applicants should also have a lease term through December 31, 2020, AND were current on lease payments through March 1, 2020.
-Central City is defined as west of Alhambra Blvd, north of Broadway, south of Railyards Blvd and east of the Sacramento River. (see map)
+Central City is defined as Alhambra Blvd, Broadway, Railyards Blvd and the Sacramento River. (see map)

 What is a food-related retailer?

 Retailers that sell food products, or products made from/with agricultural products sourced directly from qualified local small farm or agricultural suppliers, may apply.
 Examples of include spices, soaps and bath products, non-alcoholic beverages such as juices, etc. that were manufactured with ingredients sourced from qualified local small farms or agricultural vendors/suppliers.
 Retailers may submit invoices for these ingredients in products sold in their retail locations if the supplier qualifies as an agricultural vendor/supplier under the grant eligibility.

 Who will receive the funds from the Fork 2 Farm Relief + Restocking Grants?

 Qualified agricultural vendors/suppliers include small farms, ranches, and similar agricultural producers within the six-county (Yolo, Sacramento, Placer, Sutter, El Dorado, Yuba) region are eligible for the grant.
 Small farms are those that sell $1,000 to $250,000 per year in agricultural products, as defined by the USDA.